cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/0-Intro.md

 # Contributor Growth Framework

-The goal of this framework is to help open source projects develop workflows, processes, and habits that incentivize users to become long-term active and engaged members of your community.
+The goal of this framework is to help open source projects develop workflows, processes, and habits that incentivize users to become long-term, active, and engaged members of your community.

 The first version of this document summarizes the experience different project maintainers have gathered over the past years (chronologically ordered by interview):